background

 2. How long should a software update take on a new iPhone?

 It depends on your internet speed.
 If you have fast internet speeds, the software update will download quickly and install in no more than 10–15 minutes.
-But if your internet speed is slower, the downloading and installation of the update should take longer.
+But downloading and installing the update should take longer if your internet speed is slower.

 3. How do I skip the software update on my new iPhone?

-You can turn off the "Download iOS Updates" and "Install iOS Updates" settings on your iPhone.
+You can turn off your iPhone's "Download iOS Updates" and "Install iOS Updates" settings.